Native American Smudging Ceremonies and Rituals

 Native Americans posses a profound respect for mother earth and for using the gifts of the earth on their path for physical, spiritual and emotional well-being.
 Native Americans use fragrant natural herbs like sage, sweetgrass, juniper, cedar and pine/pinion needles to help cleanse and clear the air of negative influences and attract positive energy.

-Native Americans find that sage, when properly burned, helps to rid a space of negative energy.
+Native Americans find that sage, when properly and safely burned, helps to rid a space of negative energy.
 Native Americans tightly tie and dry sage into bundles known as smudge sticks.
 Though a different technique is needed to burn and keep smudge sticks burning, smudge sticks are considered a form of incense.
 The process of burning the smudge stick is known as smudging.
 Lavender, Sweetgrass, Juniper Needles and Cedar Leaves can also be combined into smudge sticks.
 Each botanical is believed to help ward off negativity, clear the air and/or attract positive energy.

 Sweetgrass is also commonly used by Native Americans.
 It is thought to cleanse a room, ground it, and make the space sacred.
 Unlike smudge burned in bundles, sweetgrass is generally braided into sections that are approximately 12" in length.